 May Day (1 May)

-Buddha Purnima (12 May)
+Buddha Purnima (1 May)

 Buddha Purnima falls on the first full moon of the Hindu lunisolar month of Vesakha.
 It is a celebration of the birth anniversary of Gautama Buddha, the eighth reincarnation of Lord Vishnu, the founder of the Buddhist religion.

-Eid ul Adha commemorates Prophet Ibrahim’s willingness to sacrifice his son Ismail in obedience to God.
+Eid ul-Adha commemorates Prophet Ibrahim’s willingness to sacrifice his son Ismail in obedience to God.

-In 2025, the holiday for Muharram falls on Sunday, 6 July.
+In 2026, the holiday for Muharram falls on Friday, 26 June.

 Muharram marks the commencement of the Islamic New Year, symbolizing a period of renewal and deep spiritual reflection.